prwani/autogen-studio-101-blog/index.md

 3. Here is a [sample API client code](autogen-api-client.py).

-## Step 3 - Deploy created team in a chainlit web application
+## Step 3 - Deploy created team in a streamlit web application

 1. Create a streamlit application that takes user-input and invokes AutoGen Team with task = user's input message.
 Here is a [sample streamlit app](streamlit-app.py).